gijit/gi/README.md

-The only limitation I found here is on recursive `xpcall`: if you are in a panic stack unwind, and then in a defer function, and you cause an error than is not a panic call, then that error will be caught but won't return that error value to a caller of recover.
+The only limitation I found here is on recursive `xpcall`: if you are in a panic stack unwind, and then in a defer function, and your code causes a second error that is *not* a deliberate panic, then that error will be caught but recover won't return that error value to the caller of recover.
 This is due to a wierd corner case in the implimentation of LuaJIT where it does not like recursive `xpcall` invocations, and reports "error in error handling".